| malaria,

 Patients

-with a history of psychiatric
+with a history of psychiatric disturbances (including

-should not take mefloquine as it may
+depression) should not take mefloquine as it may precipitate

-now advised that mefloquine be started
+these conditions.
+It is now advised that mefloquine be started

 two and a half weeks before travel.

-i.e. can make you prone to sunburn.
+some risk of photosensitisation i.e. can make you prone to

-is a relatively new treatment and
+Malarone is a relatively

-is virtually free of side effects.
+new treatment and is virtually free of side effects.
+It is

-up to 28 days but there is now experience
+licensed for use in stays of up to 28 days but there is now

-other tablets are required with
+No other tablets

-mefloquine or doxycycline or Malarone.
+are required with mefloquine or doxycycline or Malarone.

 Drug